 - Class A: All possible efforts will be made to execute all OBs corresponding to the runs in the requested observing Period.
 Approximately the first half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class. - Class B: These runs will be executed in the requested observing Period on a best-effort basis.
-Approximately the second half (according to the OPC ranking) of the total amount of Service

-Mode time scheduled on each telescope falls in this class.

-• Class C: Filler runs.
-OBs will only be executed if the observing conditions do not permit observations for runs within classes A and B. The "any-weather" proposals mentioned in Sect.
-1.2 would fall under this category.
+Approximately the second half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class. - Class C: OBs will only be executed if the observing conditions do not permit observations for runs within classes A and B.

-For Class A runs that are not completed by the end of Period 112, ESO will decide whether they can be declared "substantially complete" or have to be carried over to the next Period, provided that this is technically feasible.
-The PIs of all Class A runs will be informed about their eligibility for carryover one month before the proposal submission deadline for Period 113.
+For Class A runs that are not completed by the end of Period 114, ESO will decide whether they can be declared "substantially complete" or have to be carried over to the next Period, provided that this is technically feasible.
+The PIs of all Class A runs will be informed about their eligibility for carryover one month before the proposal submission deadline for Period 115.
 In general, a Class A run will not be carried over for more than one additional natural visibility Period.
 Class B and C runs will not be carried over.
 Monitoring Programmes and ToO runs are by definition Class A regarding priority in execution but they will not be carried over to the following Periods regardless of their completion status.
 As Monitoring Programmes span multiple Periods for the purposes of monitoring individual targets/fields this removes the necessity for the creation of carryover runs.